PuppetHoundZ/NRogue-Pi-Installer/README.md

 Disclaimer:
 Provided as-is, free of charge, for Raspberry Pi users.
 Not affiliated with the nrogue project or Raspberry Pi Ltd. Use at your own risk.

+## Credits & Upstream Sources
+This installer builds [nrogue](https://github.com/xterminal86/nrogue) from source, an ncurses roguelike by xterminal86, licensed under MIT.
+This installer script is independently authored and MIT-licensed;
+it is not affiliated with the nrogue project.